Scinawa/CQT-experiments/CONTRIBUTING.md

 This are the guidelines to create a new `<experiment>` for the benchmarking suite.
 This project organizes experiments as subfolders under `scripts/<experiment>/main.py` and collects results under `data/<experiment>/`.
 Follow these standards so your contribution runs via the batch runner and integrates with plotting/report generation.

+## Developement

+Perform this in your account (is creating a virtualenv with libraries that are not installed in the default qibo module)

+  module load qibo
+  python -m venv ~/envs/qibo_env source ~/envs/qibo_env/bin/activate
+  pip install --upgrade pip
+  pip install GitPython

 ## Rules

 - if you add a new package to the project, add it to pyproject.toml (dependencies), e.g. torch, quiboml, quibocal, ...